spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 1. @andrewrk: progress on ast memory layout / asking for help with zig fmt
 2. @joachimschmidt557: comptime bitwise operations
 3. @Luukdegram: Small wasm demo (importing js functions and calling zig functions from js)
+4. @nektro: reconsider length between release cycles

 ## 2021-01-28
 ### Agenda

-1. @nektro: reconsider length between release cycles
+1. ~~@nektro: reconsider length between release cycles~~
 2. @andrewrk: experimenting with a different memory layout for AST, with the goal of less memory usage and faster perf.
 If it is successful, the same strategies can be applied to ZIR and TZIR.

 ## 2021-01-21